 Casio G-Shock GA100-1A1 The GA 100 Military Watch Series

 This G-Shock watch is designed to withstand military use.
 It is made to be as tight as possible while providing all necessary functionalities needed in the field.
 While it is made primarily for the military, the GA100-1A1 G-Shock is also a pretty solid choice for outdoor enthusiasts.
 Let us see what this watch offers, shall we?

-Best Tactical Military Watch – All things considered; G-Shock is offering the most extensive variety of watches in this category.
-While both are near identical in regards to reliability and durability, G-Shock widens the gap with their wealth of features packed into their watches.
+Best Tactical Military Watch – All things considered, G-Shock is offering the widest variety of watches in this category.
+While both are very similar regarding reliability and durability, G-Shock widens the gap with their wealth of features packed into their watches.